I will be traveling outside the U.S., what type of coverage will international travel insurance provide me?

 - Most annual travel insurance plans have one policy maximum and not various options to choose from.

-To learn more about Multi-Trip policies, please view Annual Travel Insurance.
+To learn more about Multi-Trip policies, please view the Annual Travel Insurance article below.

 My international trips are usually only for a few days, what is the minimum number of days I have to purchase in order to be covered?